-A lot of golfers think that the only way they can improve their game is by improving their clubs.
+Many golfers think the only way they can improve their game is by improving their clubs.
 While there’s definitely something to be said for having the right driver, irons, wedges, and putter, the latest and greatest clubs can only take you so far.
 That’s because the club doesn’t swing itself.
 It’s the body that swings the club that ultimately determines the fate and final resting place of the ball.

 By improving your body’s ability to move in golf-specific ways, you improve the way your body swings the club.
 The better your body swings the club, the farther and more accurately you’re going to hit the ball.

-While the pros you see on TV — the players we see here in Jupiter on a regular basis — may do golf-specific fitness training six or seven days a week, there’s no reason that you won’t be able to experience big gains in speed, distance and accuracy with just two or three short workouts a week.
+While the pros you see on TV — the players we see here in Jupiter on a regular basis — may work on their golf fitness 6 or 7 days a week, there’s no reason why you won’t be able to experience big gains in speed, distance and accuracy with just two or three short workouts a week.

 Our workouts are laser-focused on improving the way you play golf.
 There’s no guesswork and no fluff.
 We’re confident that once you start seeing lower scores and start having more fun on the course, you’re going to want to add an extra workout into your week.